$ aws cloudformation validate-template --profile your-profile --template-body file:///path/to/shinyproxy-template.yaml

 With the application source files created, we can build the images and push the images to ECR.
 Create a new private ECR repository by following the steps here:

-On windows, we would need other means to run these steps.
-Note that the following script assumes that the AWS CLI is installed and configured on the local machine, and that the user has sudo privilege.
+Note that the following script assumes that the AWS CLI is installed and configured on the local machine with permissions to push to ECR, and that the user has sudo

 #!/bin/bash